New study uses dye to watch Radiation's hidden effects on arm lymphatics

 Summary

-This observational study looks at how the lymphatic system changes after radiation therapy in 40 women with breast cancer.
-Researchers use a safe dye and special imaging to see early signs of lymphedema (arm swelling).
-The goal is to find ways to predict and prevent this side effect.
+This study watches how the lymphatic system changes after radiation therapy in 40 women with breast cancer.
+Researchers use a safe dye and special camera to see early signs of arm swelling (lymphedema).
+The goal is to find ways to predict and prevent this side effect in the future.

 Disclaimer